wilbyang/MoonMail/README.md

 Send email marketing campaigns with Amazon SES.
 Let Amazon Lambda compose email by email and literaly scale it to infinite.

-Create lists of recipients, store recipients (email addresses) within a DynamoDB, send the email marketing campaign and track opens and clicks.
+With MoonMail you can: create lists of recipients, store recipients (email addresses) within a DynamoDB, send email marketing campaigns and track opens and clicks.

 [See the wiki for detailed specs and infrastructure graphs.] (https://github.com/microapps/MoonMail/wiki)